erikng/blog.eriknicolasgomez.com/_posts/2019-10-30-CMDM Part 2 managing workspace one profiles with chef using the new v1910 hubcli agent.md

 Utilizing MicroMDM and MDMDirector together certainly reduces if not completely removes the need for locally installed profiles (and much much more), but it may not be for everyone - certainly not if you pay a MDM vendor.

 ## The partnership with Workspace One has continued
 I've had a pretty great partnership with Workspace One.
-We co-authored and released the [custom bootstrap methodology](https://docs.vmware.com/en/VMware-Workspace-ONE-UEM/1811/VMware-Workspace-ONE-UEM-macOS-Device-Management/GUID-AWT-BOOTSTRAP-C.html) and I wrote an open sourced [InstallApplications](https://github.com/erikng/installapplications) which continues to be used worldwide to provision macOS devices through MDM enrollment.
+We co-authored and released the [custom bootstrap methodology](https://docs.vmware.com/en/VMware-Workspace-ONE-UEM/1909/macOS_Platform/GUID-AWT-BOOTSTRAP-C.html) and I wrote an open sourced [InstallApplications](https://github.com/erikng/installapplications) which continues to be used worldwide to provision macOS devices through MDM enrollment.

 After joining my current employer, we too realized that some kind of middleware tool would be a highly valuable to have in our arsenal.
 While Nate and I wanted (want) to build something as robust as MDMDirector for Workspace One, we decided to again partner with the Workspace One macOS team to create a secure, device level binary that could send commands directly to the MDM server.

 ## Workspace One v1910 - hubcli
-With the October 2019 release of Workspace One Agent (requires Workspace One Console v1910 as well), there is a new binary called `hubcli`.
+With the October 2019 release of Workspace One Intelligent Hub Agent (requires UEM Console v1910 as well), there is new functionality within the `hubcli` binary (originally released with v1904).

 We actually have a reason to install the agent! :smile: